front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 - `FRONT_COMMERCE_ALGOLIA_SEARCH_ONLY_API_KEY`: [the search only API key](https://www.algolia.com/doc/guides/security/api-keys/#search-only-api-key)
 - `FRONT_COMMERCE_ALGOLIA_INDEX_NAME_PREFIX`: a prefix to use to build index names

+You can find these credentials on the [Algolia Dashboard](https://www.algolia.com/dashboard/api-keys), on the **API keys** page from the menu.
 ### Paypal

 <blockquote class="wip">